LOOKUP

 Notes 🔗

-The LOOKUP function operates by searching for an exact match of the lookup_value in the specified lookup_vector.
-If an exact match is not found, LOOKUP will return the closest match in the lookup_vector that is less than or equal to the lookup_value.
-It's essential to ensure the data is sorted in ascending order for accurate results.
+Use the LOOKUP function to find a value in a range.
+If an exact match for your lookup_value isn't available, LOOKUP will return the closest match that's less than or equal to your lookup_value.
+Ensure your data is sorted in ascending order for the function to work correctly.

 Questions 🔗